King Follett: Biography

 Follett was born in Winchester, New Hampshire, on July 24 or 26, 1788.
 His parents were John Follett IV and Hannah (née Oakes) Alexander.
 He married Louisa Tanner in 1815.
 The couple had nine children.

 He later moved with his family to Cuyahoga County, Ohio.
 There, he heard the Mormon religion preached, and he and Louisa converted and were baptized in the spring of 1831.
 By 1833, he had settled, along with many members of the Church, in Missouri, and was living with the Whitmer branch, a large extended family living in Jackson County.
 That year, he moved to Clay County, Missouri.
 In 1835, he settled in what would become Caldwell County, Missouri.
 He was ordained a Mormon elder on January 28, 1836, in Kirtland, Geauga County, Ohio.
 Though it is not confirmed, Follett was likely ordained a high priest in April 1837.

-During the so-called 1838 Mormon War, Follett participated in the conflict.
+Follett participated in the 1838 Mormon War.
 He was imprisoned for several months at Richmond and later Columbia.
 After a long delay, he obtained a trial, where he was honorably discharged and was acquitted of the charges against him.
 He was the last Mormon detainee of the Missouri conflict to be released from prison.
 In 1839, Follett moved with his family to Nauvoo, Illinois.
 There, he worked as a police constable for Hancock County, and according to family lore, as a personal bodyguard for Joseph Smith.
 Follett was a Freemason and an officer in the Nauvoo Legion.